blackmagic919/AboutMe/source/_posts/Memory-Heap.md

 {% blockquote %}
 Example Use-Case

 Polygons generated through marching cubes by shaders are hard to predict from the CPU.
-The CPU issues a GPU command to allocate a perfect-fit long-term memory block to store these polygons without knowing the size of the generated data.
+The CPU must issue a GPU command to allocate a perfect-fit long-term memory block to store these polygons without knowing the size of the generated data.
+It can do this because the CPU knows the location where the size will be when the command is executed by the GPU.
 {% endblockquote %}

 ## Specifications